|

 *Pleae note that WAIT cannot be placed at the top of

-there should be at least one instruction execution
+the program and there should be at least one

 Data Field